wp-plugins/mxpress/trunk/readme.txt

 In a nutshell, the mxPress WordPress Plugin allows anyone (even non-developers) who are currently running a Blog, Website, or Mobi Site using WordPress, to automatically show their WordPress site on Mxit as a contact.

-As an example, invite “wpmx” on Mxit and see the http://www.mxpress.co.za WordPress site as a Mxit Contact on the Mxit platform.
+As an example, invite wpmx on Mxit and see the http://www.mxpress.co.za WordPress site as a Mxit Contact on the Mxit platform.

 Typically, to create a Mxit App you would need to code an App from scratch using the Mxit C# API or Mxit Mobi API.
 With this plugin, you do not need to do any development to get your existing (or new) WordPress site integrated with Mxit.
 Mxit has opened up their platform to 3rd party developers which means anybody, yes even you can host a Mxit App on the Mxit Platform, read more at the Mxit Developer Site.